 Gordon Allport

-Gordon Allport is a great trait theorist to start off with.
-Back in the early part of the 20th century, he went through the dictionary and found over 4,500 words that could be considered personality traits.
+Gordon Allport is a great trait theorist to start with.
+In the early part of the 20th century, he searched the dictionary and found over 4,500 words that could be considered personality traits.
 (Nowadays, we have about 18,000 trait-descriptive adjectives.)
 From those 4,500 words, he came up with three different types of traits.

 Cardinal Traits